Kwantux/networks-docs/docs/installation.md

 Requirements:

-*   A Server running Paper or 1.19.3 or later
+*   A Server running Paper 1.20.1 or later

-Download the plugin .JAR from [Modrinth](https://modrinth.com/plugin/networks) or [Hangar](https://hangar.papermc.io/NanoFlux/Networks)
+Download the plugin .JAR from [Modrinth](https://modrinth.com/plugin/networks) or [Hangar](https://hangar.papermc.io/Kwantux/Networks)

 Put this file into the `[serverfiles]/plugins/` folder.